jchen1ca/walnut/image_augmentation.md

 <a name='intro'></a>
 ## Introduction
-Image augmentation is very popular in vision deep learning.
-Data augmentation, the technique of artificially expanding labeled training dataset.
-Image augmentation is used as a secret sauce in nearly every state-of-the-art model for image classification, and is becoming increasingly common in other modalities such as natural language understanding as well. [http://ai.stanford.edu/blog/data-augmentation/]
+Data augmentation, the technique of artificially expanding labeled training dataset, is very popular in vision deep learning.
+It is used as a secret sauce in nearly every state-of-the-art model for image classification, and is becoming increasingly common in other modalities such as natural language understanding as well.
+More [threories](http://ai.stanford.edu/blog/data-augmentation/) are discussed.
-Dao et al. 2019 show that a kernel classifier on augmented data approximately decomposes into two components: (i) an averaged version of the transformed features, and (ii) a data-dependent variance regularization term.
-Data augmentation model combined with a k-nearest neighbor (k-NN) classifier is asymptotically equivalent to a kernel classifier. [http://proceedings.mlr.press/v97/dao19b/dao19b.pdf]
+[Dao et al. 2019](http://proceedings.mlr.press/v97/dao19b/dao19b.pdf) show that a kernel classifier on augmented data approximately decomposes into two components: (i) an averaged version of the transformed features, and (ii) a data-dependent variance regularization term.
+Data augmentation model combined with a k-nearest neighbor (k-NN) classifier is asymptotically equivalent to a kernel classifier.

 <a name='pros'></a>
 ## Pros and cons
 Pros:
-1)	Induce invariance and regularization, reduce model complexity.
+-	Induce invariance and regularization, reduce model complexity.
 Improve generalization.
 Improve robustness, reduce overfitting.
-Make a CNN model to be invariant to translation, viewpoint, size or illumination. [https://openreview.net/forum?id=p84tly8c4zf]
+Make a CNN model to be invariant to translation, viewpoint, size or illumination.
+See [here](https://openreview.net/forum?id=p84tly8c4zf)
-2)	Artificially increase training and testing dataset even you have a small dataset
+-	Artificially increase training and testing dataset even you have a small dataset
-3)	Improve model generalization
+-	Improve model generalization

 Cons:
-1)	Too much of image augmentation combined with other forms of regularization (weight L2, dropout) can cause the net to underfit.
+-	Too much of image augmentation combined with other forms of regularization (weight L2, dropout) can cause the net to underfit.
-2)	Too much image augmentation can lead to decreased accuracy in training.
+-	Too much image augmentation can lead to decreased accuracy in training.
-3)	Data augmentation can bring data bias, i.e. the augmented data distribution can be quite different from the original one.[ https://arxiv.org/abs/2010.01267]
+-	Data augmentation can bring data bias, i.e. the augmented data distribution can be quite different from the original one.See [here]( https://arxiv.org/abs/2010.01267)

 <a name='guidelines'></a>
 ## Data Augmentation Guidelines
 -	Data augmentation shall increase in information and a better basis for decision making.
--	Can focus on the feature and generalize it. [https://arxiv.org/ftp/arxiv/papers/1901/1901.06032.pdf]
+-	Can focus on the feature and generalize it.
+See [here](https://arxiv.org/ftp/arxiv/papers/1901/1901.06032.pdf)
 -	Avoid data basis which lead to divergence
 -	As soon as the transformations can result to an image semantically consistent, i.e. you still can tell it is a cat.
 -	Also can combine these transformations, for example, translate combined with rotate, stretch and shear,